-Assuming you can pay off the balance you’re transferring and the bathroom expenses in the intro period, applying for the Discover card that gives you a intro APR on both purchases and balance transfers for see terms allows you to pay no interest on all of your new home expenses.
+Assuming you can pay off the balance you’re transferring and the bathroom expenses in the intro period, applying for the Discover card that gives you an intro APR on both purchases and balance transfers allows you to pay no interest on all of your new home expenses.

 When to take a longer 0 percent balance transfer intro APR

 If you need longer to pay off an older card balance, opt for the 18 month offer, even if you think you’ll be able to pay it off sooner—it’s better to be safe than sorry.
 That way you have the six months 0 percent purchase APR as a backup in case you need to make a purchase you know you’ll be able to pay off within that time.

 After the six months, any payments above the minimum will apply to the new purchases balance which will be incurring interest at the standard rate.
 This means that your payments will apply to your balance transfer only after new purchases have been paid off—so you can see why it would be dangerous to rack up a new debt.